 Shakarkand Halwa has a very unique and delicate flavor.
 It’s different than any other halwa I have ever eaten.
 It is a good dish to make in fasts/vrats because shakarkand is allowed in fasts.
 Since this is generally not available in restaurants, it’s certainly worth the effort.
+Here are some other halwa recipes, you may like:

 |Preparation time:||40 minutes|